-(17-1) MM Model with Zero Taxes An unlevered firm has a value of \$500 million.
+MM Model with Corporate Taxes An unlevered firm has a value of \$500 million.
 An otherwise identical but levered firm has \$50 million in debt.
 Under the MM zero-tax model, what is the value of the levered firm?

-(17-2) MM Model with Corporate Taxes An unlevered firm has a value of \$800 million.
+An unlevered firm has a value of \$800 million.
 An otherwise identical but levered firm has \$60 million in debt.
-If the corporate tax rate is 35%, what is the value of the levered firm using the MM corporate-tax model?
+Assuming the corporate tax rate is 35%, use the MM model with corporate taxes to determine the value of the levered firm.